 The American Petroleum Institute, categorizes base oils into five main groups: I, II, III, IV and V. This breakdown is based on a combination of the refining method and the base oil’s properties in terms of viscosity, the proportion of saturates and the sulfur content.

-The majority of traditional refiners only produce Group I through Group II+ base oils, which are used to formulate motor oils for older passenger car engines or for use in some industrial applications.
+The majority of traditional refiners produce Group I through Group II+ base oils, which are used to formulate motor oils for older passenger car engines or for use in some industrial applications.
 According to the industry research firm Kline & Company and information published by LNG, North American consumption of Group III base oil is in excess of 33,000 bpd, while total North American production of Group III is roughly 6,300 bpd.
-Additionally, there is only one re-refiner in North America, currently producing 400 bpd of a low-grade Group III.
+Additionally, there is only one Group III re-refiner in North America, currently producing 400 bpd of Group III.

 ReGen III’s ReGen™ technology, produces a 53% yield of Group III, which is a high margin base oil used in the formulation of performance synthetic grade motor oils.
 Group III base oil is the fastest growing group of base oils as more automakers require the use of better-quality motor oils and consumers continue to switch to synthetic grade motor oils.

 Our re-refinery technology requires lower initial capex and ongoing opex over a traditional refinery, yet it yields higher margin products.
-For example, the US Gulf Coast, Domestic, Spot, Mid prices for Group III base oil (7 July 2022) are at over $275/bbl, and trade at an 18%+ premium to Group II.
+For example, the US Gulf Coast, Domestic, Spot, Low prices for Group III base oil (25 Nov 2022) are over $270/bbl, and trade at a 60%+ premium to Group II.

 We plan to build or enhance UMO re-refineries and license our intellectual property to third parties around the world.
 We are currently undertaking engineering work for a brownfield re-refinery to be built in the US Gulf Coast (“USGC”).
 To date: